Dekr0/RPC.nvim/README.md

 - The location of the pipe / unix domain socket to communicate with Discord largely varied from operate systems.
 - Typically, the pipe / unix domain socket will have name of `discord-ipc-x` where `x` range from `0` to `9`.
-- Please do it local search in your disk to locate this file.
+- Please do a local search in your disk to locate this file.
 - In Archlinux, one possible location is in `/run/usr/1000/` folder.
+- Feel free to leave a note on the location you find in your location machine.
+This can help me to write to function that attempts to locate them without explicitly specify the path.